-Note: Before embarking on this walk, please read below chapter on Managed Access on Hankley Common.
+Note: Before embarking on this walk, please read below section on Managed Access on Hankley Common.

 |Managed Access on Hankley Common||

-An alternative ascent route to Gibbet Hill via Hindhead Common (with an option for a diversion via the Devil’s Punchbowl Café or Hotel for Elenvenses) cuts 450m and 104m ascent/descent.
+An alternative ascent route to Gibbet Hill via Hindhead Common (with an option for a diversion via the Devil’s Punchbowl Café or Hotel for Elevenses) cuts 450m and 104m ascent/descent.